 ---|---|

-Image Content | Photos may be rejected if they contain celebrities or inappropriate content such as nudity.
-This is due to automated safety checks. |
+Image Content | Photos may be rejected if they contain celebrities or inappropriate content, such as nudity. |

-File Types | Only JPEG, PNG, and WEBP formats are supported. |
+File Types | Supported formats: JPEG, PNG, and WEBP. |

 Aspect Ratio | Use a 16:9 aspect ratio for best compatibility with Descript’s scene editor. |